aaniaahh/DataScience-2025/Assignments/06-Working_with_Data/glossary.md

-# 📚 Glossary – Module 06: Working with Data
+# 📚 Glossary – Working with Data

 This glossary covers key terms from working with core Python containers and Pandas for data manipulation.